Kuestenschmiede/MapsBundle/README.md

 **Extendable with all other con4gis and Contao bundles**
 con4gis is not a connectable application.
 It's a collection of content elements for your website.
-So you can build your own individual and limitless web applications.
+So you can simply build your own individual and limitless web applications.

 **Contains:**